 Most lecture courses at Princeton include a preceptorial, a small discussion group that meets weekly to further explore the topics from a course’s lectures and readings.
 In preceptorials, students are encouraged to voice their views and challenge each other to look at issues and ideas from new perspectives.

 The student to faculty ratio at Princeton is 5:1.
 From freshman seminars to senior theses, faculty are deeply engaged in undergraduate teaching, and they are readily available to students outside the classroom for individual conferences and informal conversations.

 Princeton guarantees students on-campus housing for all four years and 98 percent of students live on campus.
 During their first two years, all students live on campus in one of six residential colleges, which offer a variety of academic, social, cultural and recreational programs, as well as academic advising.
 The colleges are designed to give students a residential experience that takes the fullest possible advantage of the diversity and educational opportunities at Princeton.

 Juniors and seniors who wish to continue living in a residential college may do so, or they may live in upperclass dormitories; they have a number of dining options that include eating clubs, cooperatives and independent dining.
-Freshmen and sophomores typically take meals in dining halls in the residential colleges.
+First- and second-year students typically take meals in dining halls in the residential colleges.

 Committed to equality of opportunity, Princeton admits students without regard to their financial circumstances.
 This policy applies to both domestic and international applicants.
 We provide grants and campus jobs to meet the full demonstrated financial need of all students offered admission.
 Our groundbreaking no-loan financial aid program makes it possible for students to graduate from Princeton with little or no debt.